-http://www.cortland.edu/hr/Policies/InjuryForm.pdf
+https://www2.cortland.edu/offices/hr/Policies-and-Procedures/pdfs/Injury%20Illness%20Master%20Form%20v2021.pdf

-IV.
-Contractor Safety
+4. Contractor Safety

-The EH&S Office and Facilities Planning, Design and Construction Office project coordinators will supply SDSs for SUNY Cortland chemicals and convey recognized workplace hazards to contractors whenever it is appropriate.
-However, while on campus, contractors are responsible for training their employees, observing safe work practices, complying with regulatory requirements, and complying with requirements and guidelines outlined in the SUNY Cortland Facilities Planning, Design and Construction Office Design Standards.
-Contractors must also submit written plans that outline project-specific hazards and associated safety precautions to the EH&S Office upon request.
+The EHS Office and Facilities Planning, Design and Construction project coordinators will supply SDSs for SUNY Cortland chemicals and convey recognized workplace hazards to contractors whenever it is appropriate.
+However, while on campus, it is the contractor's responsibility to train their employees, observe safe work practices, comply with regulatory requirements, and comply with requirements and guidelines outlined in the SUNY Cortland Facilities Planning, Design and Construction Design Standards.

+Contractors are responsible for review the SUNY Cortland Contractor Safety Program and its contents.
+In line with this program, Contractors must submit written plans that outline project-specific hazards and associated safety precautions to the EHS Office upon request.

-Within the framework of the Hazard Communication Program, contractors must submit SDSs associated with specific projects to SUNY Cortland project coordinators prior to bringing chemicals on campus and commencing work.
-After receiving project-specific SDSs, project coordinators will submit these documents to the EH&S Office.
-The EH&S Office will review SDSs to assess hazards and determine whether or not certain controls should be implemented.
-In instances where a specific chemical is extremely hazardous or possesses an unreasonable risk to human health or the environment, the EH&S Office will request that the contractor use a less hazardous chemical or use appropriate controls to eliminate or reduce the hazard(s).
-During projects, contractors must make sure that their chemicals are appropriately labeled.
+Within the framework of the Chemical Hygiene Plan, contractors must submit the SDSs associated with specific projects to SUNY Cortland project coordinators prior to bringing chemicals on campus and commencing work.
+After receiving project-specific SDSs, project coordinators will submit these documents to the EHS Office.
+The EHS Office will review SDSs to assess hazards and determine whether or not controls should be implemented.
+In instances where a specific chemical is extremely hazardous or presents an unreasonable risk to human health or the environment, the EHS Office will request that the contractor use a less hazardous chemical, or implement appropriate controls to eliminate or reduce the hazard(s).
+During projects, contractors must make sure that all chemicals are adequately labeled.
 Additionally, at the end of a project, contractors are required to remove their chemicals from the campus.

-V. Training
+5. Training

-Training is a crucial component of SUNY Cortland's safety program.
-Employees who handle or use chemicals are to receive Hazard Communication training prior to their initial assignment and annually thereafter.
+Safety training is a crucial component of SUNY Cortland's safety program.
+Employees who handle or use chemicals are to receive Chemical Hygiene Plan training prior to their initial assignment and annually thereafter.
 Employees must also receive training when new chemicals, hazards or work practices are introduced into the work environment.
-Hazard Communication training is generally provided by the EH&S Office or supervisors.
+Chemical Hygiene Plan training is generally provided by the EHS Office or by supervisors.
 This training may be provided to an individual or a group.

-Information that must be discussed during Hazard Communication training includes:
+Information that must be discussed during Chemical Hygiene Plan training includes: